digipost/signering-docs/source/client-integration/portal-flow.rst

                 With notification as public organization:

                 ..
 NOTE::
-                    Public organizations must use Kontakt- og Reservasjonsregisteret as lookup method.
+                    Public organizations collecting personal signatures should mainly address signers by their national ID, which mandates the use of Kontakt- og Reservasjonsregisteret for resolving their preferred contact information used for notifications of the signature job, and also to enforce their preference in case they opt-out from digital communication from the public sector.

                 ..  code-block:: xml